flatsec/flatsec.github.io/_posts/2014-10-27-charlie-miller-five-line-fuzzer.md

 ### Charlie Miller

 In these two quick videos, Charlie Miller, an independent security consultant who is quite famous for his ability to find and exploit vulnerabilities, discusses his "five line fuzzer" and how it was used, along with several other tools and strategies, to locate potential vulnerabilities.
-Miller also worked for the NSA, and has a PHd in Mathematics.
+Miller also worked for the NSA, and has a PhD in Mathematics.

 <iframe width="560" height="315" src="//www.youtube.com/embed/Xnwodi2CBws" frameborder="0" allowfullscreen></iframe>
 <iframe width="560" height="315" src="//www.youtube.com/embed/lK5fgCvS2N4" frameborder="0" allowfullscreen></iframe>